 Decluttering is easier when each decision is small enough to finish today.

-I was looking for one important document and ended up surrounded by old receipts, half-used notebooks, tangled chargers, and a letter from childhood I had completely forgotten about.
+I was looking for one important document and ended up surrounded by old receipts and half-used notebooks.
+Tangled chargers and a letter from childhood had appeared too.

 That is the strange thing about clutter.
 Some items are meaningful.
 Some are useful.
 Some are just decisions we postponed.

-Decluttering your home is not about creating a perfect minimalist showroom.
-It is about making your space easier to live in.
+Decluttering your home should make your space easier to live in.
 Start small, make clear categories, and stop asking your tired brain to decide everything at once.

 1. Start with one small area